When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Physical Benefits of Dance for Kids

-1. Dance promotes neurological development: When a child enjoys music and learns to dance to its rhythms, it stimulates their brain.
-This improves their cognitive abilities, as well as their neurological health.
+1. Promotes neurological development: When a child enjoys music and moves to the beat, it stimulates the brain.
+This creates new neural pathways and improves overall cognitive function.

 Mental Benefits of Dance